FrankOnyiego/hotel_reservation/README.md

 ### Module A Implementation
 [Equivalence Partitioning:]{.underline}

-• Valid Input:
+Valid Input:

 > • Test the function with a valid number of sides (e.g., 4) and check
 > if the correct shape name is returned.

-• Invalid Input - Less Than 3 Sides:
+Invalid Input - Less Than 3 Sides:

 > • Test the function with 2 sides and ensure it returns \"Invalid
 > Number of Sides.\"

-• Invalid Input - Greater Than 7 Sides:
+Invalid Input - Greater Than 7 Sides:

 > • Test the function with 8 sides and ensure it returns \"Number is too
 > big.\"

-• Display Image Option:
+Display Image Option:

 > • Test the function with a valid number of sides and the display image
 > option set to true.
 Verify the image is

-[Boundary Value Analysis:]{.underline}
+#### Boundary Value Analysis:

-• Boundary Condition - 3 Sides:
+Boundary Condition - 3 Sides:

 > • Test the function with 3 sides and ensure the correct shape name is
 > returned.

-• Boundary Condition - 7 Sides:
+Boundary Condition - 7 Sides:

 > • Test the function with 7 sides and ensure the correct shape name is
 > returned.